stickaround/Netric_Backend/README.md

 ## The Client

+Netric can have multiple clients.
+The main web client is build separately and deployed by copying the source from the built webapp into the server directory /server/v2.
+When we finish moving the server into a new directory structure we will simply deploy the built webapp into /public/*.

+## Clients are split into separate repos:
+netric-client-web: The main webapp
+netric-client-hybrid: Native device applications

 We are in the process of splitting out all the server components from the client.
 Once this is done we will actually split it into a separate repo.